-It is a legal requirement for each local Healthwatch to produce an annual report.
-The Lewisham report has been widely circulated, but this paper ensures that it is formally received by the LLCP.
-Update / Information x
+Purpose of paper: It is a legal requirement Healthwatch to produce Lewisham report has be this paper ensures that the LLCP. e an an een wid Update / Information Discussion Decision X

-Purpose of paper: Discussion

-Decision

 Summary of main points: The report summarises the feedback received from the public in 2022-23, the reports produced and visits undertaken, and some key information about HWL as an organisation,

 Potential Conflicts of Interest Nil

 Any impact on BLACHIR recommendations The HWL report supports many of the recommendations.

 Relevant to the Bexley Bromley

 following Greenwich Lambeth

 Boroughs Lewisham ✓ Southwar k

-Equality Impact -
+Equality Impact •

 Financial Impact

 Public Engagement Yes

 Other Engagement Other Committee Discussion/ Engagement